tylerlittlefield/tylurp/content/post/2018-04-28-harvest-data-from-the-web.markdown

 ## [2] <body class="mediawiki ltr sitedir-ltr mw-hide-empty-elt ns-0 ns-sub ...
 ```

-This function is what actually gives us the html data that is then parsed to xml.
+This function is what actually gives me the data, it reads the html and parses it to xml.

 ### `html_table`